HighlanderLab/EUCARPIA2025BiometricsPlantBreeding/Information_for_attendees/README.md

 [https://www.castlerockedinburgh.com/](https://www.castlerockedinburgh.com/)

 There are plenty of others to choose from!

-## Conference venue
-The conference venue is [The Royal College of Physicians](https://www.rcpe.ac.uk) Edinburgh, ([Google maps](https://maps.app.goo.gl/73jkUjuGj2oSzkX17)).

-**Getting there by car**: Metered on-street parking is available at the College’s Queen Street entrance and in surrounding streets at the cost of £5.60 per hour with a maximum stay of three hours between 08:30-17:30 [Parking prices and times](https://www.edinburgh.gov.uk/parking-spaces/parking-prices-times/1)
-A Qpark multi-story car park is located behind the Omni Centre.
-This is approximately a 10-minute walk from the College.
-The Gallery has clear access directly outside the main entrance, allowing for easy drop-off and collection by car or taxi.
-There are multiple taxi ranks situated within proximity to the Gallery.

-**Getting there by Train or Tram**: Waverley Train Station is the closest train station, located less than half a mile from the College.
-The nearest tram stop is located at St Andrews Square, providing frequent connections from the city centre to Edinburgh Airport in around 40 minutes.
-Trams depart frequently through the day from early morning into late evening.

 ## Conference dinner
 The conference dinner is going to be held at [Mansfield Traquair](https://www.mansfieldtraquair.co.uk/) Edinburgh, ([Google maps](https://www.bing.com/maps?q=Mansfield+Traquair&PC=U316&FORM=CHROMN)).